-- Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
-Use a male terminal which matches the female terminal.
-Disconnect the suspected faulty connector and hold it terminal - ST side up.
+SEL271V - 1.
+Assemble a male terminal and approx. 10 cm (3.9 in) of wire.
+Use a male terminal which matches the female terminal. - 2.
+Disconnect the suspected faulty connector and hold it terminal side up.

-- While holding the wire of the male terminal, try to insert the male terminal into the female terminal. - EL
+While holding the wire of the male terminal, try to insert the male terminal into the female terminal.
+Do not force the male terminal into the female terminal with your hands.